Castro-D/Disney-API/README.md

 #### Install dependencies

 Run `npm install`

-Rename .env.dist to .env and add your credentials.
+Rename .env.dist to .env and add your secrets.

 #### Run the project
 1. `npm run dev:express` to run server